Phenanth/Managemen-Platform/README.md

 The buttons of the two components can be optional visible, after the optimization.

-I exactlly want the page to refresh after the checkStudent operation, but I haven't found the method to do it yet, and I think the judge of where the button is visible shouldn't be done in the server, but There isn't any other way to call the /api/myStudent function so I think it performs well, for now.
+I exactlly want the page to refresh after the checkStudent operation, but I haven't found the method to do it yet, and I think the judgement of where the button is visible shouldn't be done in the server, but There isn't any other way to call the /api/myStudent function so I think it will be like now until I find something is wrong.